coursehero/slacktee/README.md

-channel=""          # Default channel to post messages. '#' is prepended, if it doesn't start with '#' or '@'. tmp_dir="/tmp"      # Temporary file is created in this directory. username="slacktee" # Default username to post messages. icon="ghost"        # Default emoji to post messages.
-You don't have to wrap it with ':'.
-See http://www.emoji-cheat-sheet.com. icon_url=""         # Default emoji url to post messages. attachment=""       # Default color of the attachments.
+channel=""          # Default channel to post messages. '#' is prepended, if it doesn't start with '#' or '@'. tmp_dir="/tmp"      # Temporary file is created in this directory. username="slacktee" # Default username to post messages. icon="ghost"        # Default emoji or a direct url to an image to post messages.
+You don't have to wrap emoji with ':'.
+See http://www.emoji-cheat-sheet.com. attachment=""       # Default color of the attachments.
 If an empty string is specified, the attachments are not used.
 ```